git-for-windows/git-for-windows.github.io/FAQ.md

 This depends on how you installed *Git for Windows*.
 The bundle installation requires you to download and install the new version.
 Any customizations you made will be kept as long as you did so in the appropriate configuration folders.

+*Git for Windows* comes with a tool to check for updates and offer to install them.
+Whether or not you enabled auto-updates during installation, you can manually run `git update-git-for-windows`.
+(For help, run `git update-git-for-windows -h`.)

 For advanced users working with the *Git for Windows* SDK `pacman` is available as a package manager.
 See [Package management](Package-management)

 ## How do I check the release hash and release notes